12 Fascinating Facts About Crows

 6. Crows have regional dialects.

-Apart from the famous caw, caw noise, crows emit a number of other sounds.
-Each one sends out a different message; for example, cawing can be used as a territorial warning or a way for crows to signal their location to relatives.
+Apart from their famous caw-caw, crows emit other sounds.
+Each one sends out a different message; cawing can be used as a territorial warning or a way for crows to signal their location to relatives.

-This avian language isn't homogeneous; two different populations of crows may have slight differences.
-As ornithologist John M. Marzluff and author Tony Angell noted in their 2005 book In the Company of Crows and Ravens, the calls these birds use "vary regionally, like human dialects that can vary from valley to valley."
-If a crow changes its social group, the bird will try to fit in by talking like the popular guys.
-"When crows join a new flock," Marzluff and Angell wrote, "they learn the flock's dialect by mimicking the calls of dominant flock members."
+Two different populations of crows may have slight differences.
+As ornithologist John M. Marzluff and author Tony Angell noted in their 2005 book In the Company of Crows and Ravens, the calls these birds use “vary regionally, like human dialects that can vary from valley to valley.”
+If a crow changes its social group, the bird will try to fit in by talking like the popular kids.
+“When crows join a new flock,” they write, “they learn the flock’s dialect by mimicking the calls of dominant flock members.”

 7. Some crows can read traffic lights.

 In Japan, carrion crows (Corvus corone) use cars like oversized nutcrackers.
-The birds have learned to take walnuts—a favorite treat—over to road intersections, where they put the hard-shelled snacks down onto the pavement.
+The birds have learned to take walnuts over to road intersections, where they put them down onto the pavement.
 The crow then waits for a passing vehicle to smash the nut, after which it will swoop down and eat the delicious interior.

 8. Crows can recognize your face—and hold a grudge.

-The moral of this story?
+The younger crows, who were born after the initial experiment, also scolded the “caveman.”
+The grudge had been passed on.
 Mind your manners around crows.
-Because if you mistreat them, they won't forget you and neither will their friends—or the next generation.
+Because if you mistreat them, they won’t forget you and neither will their friends—or the next generation.

 9. New Caledonian crows make and use tools.

 Lots of non-human animals, including chimpanzees and orangutans, create useful implements which help them survive in the wild.
 The New Caledonian crow (Corvus moneduloides) is one of only two species on the planet that can craft its own hooks in the wild.
-The other is called Homo sapiens.
-The South Pacific avian uses the hooks—which are made from pliable twigs that the crows bend using their beaks and feet into a J-shape—to extract insects from tight crevices.
+(The other is Homo sapiens.)
+The South Pacific crow uses the hooks, which are made from pliable twigs that the crows bend using their beaks and feet into a J-shape, to extract insects from tight crevices.

 The New Caledonian crow isn't the only implement expert in the corvid family.
 In 2016, scientists at the University of St. Andrews demonstrated that the ultra-rare Hawaiian crow, or ‘Alalā (Corvus hawaiiensis), is similarly adept at using and modifying tools.